slaveOftime/Fun.Build/README.md

             whenAny {
-                envVar "envKey" // Check has environment variable envVar "envKey" "envValue" // Check has environment variable value cmdArg "cmdKey" // Check has cmd arg cmdArg "cmdKey" "cmdValue" // Check has cmd arg value which should be behind the cmdKey }
+                envVar "envKey" // Check has environment variable envVar "envKey" "envValue" // Check has environment variable value cmdArg "cmdKey" "" "Check has cmd arg" cmdArg "cmdKey" "cmdValue" "Check has cmd arg value which should be behind the cmdKey" whenNot { cmdArg "--not-demo" }
+            }
         }
         paralle